dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

 There are two dependencies in the pub specification.
-The dart.js file (Code 3) is now placed in the browser package.
-The last version of the web_ui package is also obtained from the Pub.
+The dart.js bootstrap file (Code 3) is now placed in the browser package.
+The last version of the web_ui package is also obtained from Pub.